10 Drivers that Influence IT Strategy

 Cloud solutions and web hosted applications make it easier to collaborate and work together virtually.
 While there are some security concerns, if well managed, the risk is minimal and the benefits excellent.
 The cloud is also much more scalable.
 The cloud is not only scalable up but also scalable down.
 Your business is not always in a growth mode.
 When you need to cut back, the cloud makes that easier as well.

 Knowledge Management / Data

 Knowledge Management is critical in today’s global economy.
 Knowledge management leverages your most important assets – your people and your information.
 Your people take information, add knowledge and create value for your business.
 You can support them by implementing the systems and policies to enable knowledge creation and foster innovation.
 Also, plan how you will capture, store and share institutional knowledge once it is created.
 Make sure Knowledge Management is integrated into your work processes.

 You can spend an infinite amount of money on security.
 New threats to your company are appearing daily.
 You need to decide which to guard against and how much to spend to stay safe.
 Often the biggest security threat is uninformed employees.
 Educate your people to recognize the basic ways to keep your business safe and guard your intellectual property.
 It will be the best investment you can make in your business.
 Ransomware is the latest security threat.
-Click for more information on protecting your business from ransomware.

 Putting it all together